-Students in learning communities also get additional support as the learning communities program has its own counselors, advisers, and other support services.
+Instructors in learning communities also get additional support as the learning communities program has its own counselors, advisers, and other support services for students.

 Who should teach in a learning community?

 Faculty who are interested in fostering integrative thinking and in collaborating with colleagues across disciplines.

 How do I get involved in learning communities?

 If you are interested in teaching in a learning community, or if you and a colleague have an idea for a link, please first check with you chairperson(s).

 If your chair agrees, please contact Kieren Howard (firstname.lastname@example.org).

 What is expected of me if I teach in a learning community?